Professor Ian GregoryProfessor of Digital Humanities

 - FASS525 - Geographical Information Systems in the Humanities and Social Sciences

-I founded and co-direct Lancaster's Digital Humanities Hub.
+I co-founded and co-direct Lancaster's Digital Humanities Centre.

 I work in Digital Humanities and am particularly interested in using Geographical Information Systems (GIS) with texts as well as the more traditional quantitative sources.
 I have used these approaches to study a range of topics from historical demography to Lake District literature.
-This research has been the subject of a number of major projects including the European Research Council funded Spatial Humanities: Texts, GIS, Places and the Leverhulme Trust funded Geospatial Innovation in the Digital Humanities.
+This research has been the subject of a number of major projects including the European Research Council funded Spatial Humanities: Texts, GIS, Places, the Leverhulme Trust funded Geospatial Innovation in the Digital Humanities and, most recently, the ESRC/NSF Funded Space Time Narratives project.
 For much more on my research see my personal website.

 PhD Supervision Interests